-Chairman since June 2013, Vice Chairman from 2011 through June 2013; and Director since 1999; President and Chief Executive Officer from 1989 to 1999 and a Senior Vice President from 1999 through 2011; From 1996 through 2013, President, and from 2013, Chairman of the Board and Chief Executive Officer of Georgetown Partners, the managing general partner of Gould Investors, which is primarily engaged in the ownership and operation of real estate properties held for investment; Senior Vice President of BRT Apartments Corp., a NYSE listed real estate investment trust which is focused on owning and operating multi-family properties since 1993 and director since 2001; Vice President of Majestic Property Management Corp., for more than the past five years.
-Since 2019, Chief Executive Officer of Rainbow MJ Advisors, which manages real estate loans and investments in the cannabis industry and since 2021, a Director of Halsa Holdings LLC, which is engaged in commercial activities in such industry.
-Matthew J. Gould is the son of Fredric H. Gould and brother of Jeffrey A. Gould.
-In addition to his general knowledge of real estate matters, he devotes a significant amount of his business time to the acquisition and sale of real property, and he brings his knowledge and expertise in these areas to his board activities.
-He also has experience in mortgage financing and real estate management, activities in which he is frequently involved.
-His more than 35 years' experience as a real estate executive is a valuable asset to our board of directors.
+Chairman since June 2013, Vice Chairman from 2011 through June 2013, Director since 1999, President and Chief Executive Officer from 1989 to 1999 and a Senior Vice President from 1999 through 2011; from 1996 through 2013, President, and from 2013, Chairman of the Board and Chief Executive Officer/Manager of Georgetown Partners LLC, the managing general partner of Gould Investors, which is primarily engaged in the ownership and operation of real estate properties held for investments.
+Since 1993, Senior Vice President and since 2001, director of BRT Apartments Corp.
+Vice President of Majestic Property Management Corp. ("Majestic"), for more than the past five years.
+Since 2019, Chairman of Rainbow MJ Advisors, which manages real estate loans and real estate investments in the cannabis industry; since 2024, a Director of Evelo Biosciences, Inc., which is engaged in commercial activities in the cannabis industry; and since 2022, a Director of MJ Real Estate Investment Trust, a private REIT that acquires interests in, or originates loans secured by, real estate assets operated by state licensed cannabis operators.
+He brings to the board his extensive knowledge of our company and his almost 40 years of experience as an executive in the real estate industry with expertise in evaluating, managing, financing, acquiring and selling various types of properties.